 If we go with the official records Federal Democratic Republic of Nepal (सङ्घीय लोकतान्त्रिक गणतन्त्र नेपाल) was established in 1768 as the Kingdom of Nepal with Unification Campaign by King Prithvi Narayan Shah(officially began in 1743) of unifying all of Nepal that would form modern and lost territories of Nepal.
 Later On May 28, 2008, the newly elected Constituent Assembly declared Nepal the Federal Democratic Republic.

 Whereas India, officially the Republic of India, was founded on 15 August 1947.
 Present-day India was established when India got independence from Britain.
 However, the history of India dates back to the ancient period that’s Historical India, not the Republic of India.
-When we take official records for the establishment of present-day India (Republic of India) into the account, India seems to be around 178 years, ten months and 21 Days older than India.
+Official records regarding the establishment of Republic of India and Nepal clearly signify Nepal being 178 Years, 10 months and 21 Days older than India.
 Nepal is the oldest country among SAARC countries in terms of date of acquisition of sovereignty and Nepal is the only country in the word that was never invaded by any empires of the world.
 Hope that clears a sensation between most of my Nepalese and Indian brothers

 So, the ultimate conclusion we could make by taking official records into account is Nepal is older than India.
 Which means Nepal is the elder brother, not India.
 But, there is something we should also take in our records is if we go and compare the size of these countries then India is actually 22 times bigger than Nepal.
 Considering the different approach to compare things, India comes to be a way bigger brother.
 But for that, we might have to remove brother from our term ‘Big Brother’.